• Skip to primary navigation

 Can I make this in advance?

-Teriyaki salmon can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave for a few minutes or in the air fryer or oven at 350 F for 5-7 minutes or until hot.
+Teriyaki salmon can be made up to 4 days in advance and stored in an airtight container in the fridge, once cooled.
+To reheat, microwave, air fry or bake at 350 F until hot throughout.

 Can I use the leftover marinade?

-Yes, pour the leftover teriyaki sauce into a small saucepan to reheat over medium high heat until it boils.
-Pour sauce into a small bowl to use as a finishing sauce for the cooked fish.
+Pour the leftover teriyaki sauce into a small saucepan to reheat over medium-high heat until it boils, to kill any bacteria.
+Then use as a finishing sauce for the fish.

 • Air Fryer Miso Ginger Salmon